bswinnerton/blog/_posts/2016-05-01-a-basic-html-template.md

 title: A basic HTML template
 ---

-This is a basic HTML template that I reach for when creating a new basic webpage.
+This is a basic HTML template that I reach for when creating a new webpage.
 There are many like it, but this is mine.

 ```html
 <!doctype html>